deannathompson/naturalhairdirectory/README.md

 # What is the Natural Hair Directory?
 The natural hair directory is a short, Python-based program designed to recommend products and routines for those with natural hair.

+## Technologies
+Project is created with:
+* Python 3.6

 ## Terms to Know
 **Porosity**: the hair's ability to absorb moisture